sehjal408/Blog/README.md

 ## Introduction to Stock

-The Stock or Inventory module in ERPNext helps us to:
+The Stock or Inventory module in erpGuru helps us to:

 - Maintain details of your products and warehouses.
 - Track receipt, transfer and delivery of the products.